 The European Commission is committed to actively supporting Ukraine in the challenging times it is going through.
 Since the outbreak of the crisis in early 2014, the European Commission has mobilised a total of EUR 3.4 billion in Macro-Financial Assistance through three consecutive programmes of low-interest loans.
 This represents the highest amount ever made available by the EU to a third partner in such a short time.
 Out of these EUR 3.4 billion, 2.2 billion were disbursed in 2014 and 2015.

-A first Macro-Financial Assistance (MFA) package of EUR 610 million, based on decisions from 2002 (EUR 110 million) and 2010 (EUR 500 million), was provided to Ukraine to help support economic reforms in the country and address persistent external financing difficulties.
-The first tranche of EUR 100 million was disbursed mid-May 2014, shortly after the IMF approved a new two-year Stand-By Arrangement (SBA) for Ukraine.
-The second tranche of EUR 260 million was disbursed in mid-November 2014.
-A last disbursement of EUR 250 million will follow in 2015, subject to successful implementation of the policy conditions agreed with Ukraine and a continuous satisfactory track record of the ongoing IMF programme.
+In 2014 and early 2015, a total of EUR 1.61 billion worth of loans was disbursed by the EU to Ukraine under two successive Macro-Financial Assistance (MFA) operations.
+A first MFA package of EUR 610 million, based on decisions from 2002 (EUR 110 million) and 2010 (EUR 500 million), was provided to Ukraine to help support economic reforms in the country and address persistent external financing difficulties.
+The first tranche of EUR 100 million was disbursed in May 2014, followed by a second disbursement of EUR 260 million in November 2014 and a last disbursement of EUR 250 million in April 2015.

 Key documents relating to MFA I (disbursed in 2014-15):